 You might need both services, but they solve different problems.
 If your car pulls to one side and your tires are wearing unevenly, you need an alignment.
 If the steering wheel vibrates at 60 mph but the car tracks straight, you probably need a balance.
 If you are getting new tires, you should get both — tires are always balanced when mounted, and an alignment ensures they wear evenly from day one.

-Balancing typically costs $15 to $50 per tire, or $60 to $200 for all four.
+Balancing is a separate service with its own pricing.
 Many tire shops include free balancing with a tire purchase.

 Your alignment does not go bad on its own.
 Something causes it.
 Understanding the common causes helps you prevent premature misalignment and know when to get checked.